 If you’ve taken the abortion pill and are experiencing significant bleeding, contact your healthcare provider immediately.

 Pelvic Inflammatory Disease

 Abortion may lead to an increased risk of Pelvic Inflammatory Disease (PID) while infected with Chlamydia, a sexually transmitted infection.
 Symptoms and side effects of PID can include future infertility, abscesses, and chronic pain.

-If you’re considering abortion, it’s crucial to determine whether or not you have an STI before making a choice for your pregnancy.
-Schedule your free STI testing today at Colorado Springs Pregnancy Center!
+If you’re considering abortion, it’s crucial to determine whether or not you have an STD before making a choice for your pregnancy.
+Schedule your free STD testing today at Colorado Springs Pregnancy Center!